ShahanMalik/Face_detection/README.md

 This repository contains a YOLO-based face detection model trained on a custom dataset.
 The model can detect faces in images or video streams with high accuracy.

+You can see the live demo of the model [here](https://huggingface.co/spaces/shahanmalik/face-detection).

 ---

 ## Dataset